-So you’re thinking about visiting Japan?
-While I’m certainly no expert at all things Japan, I have learned a thing or two during my time here.
-I’ve compiled some information here that should help make your visit to Japan go as smoothly as possible.
+So you are thinking about visiting Japan?
+While I am certainly no expert at all things Japan, I have learned a thing or two during my time here.
+So, I have compiled some information here that should help make your visit to Japan go as smoothly as possible.

 Before You Arrive

-If you’re planning on doing any driving make sure you stop by AAA and pick up an International Drivers License they only cost $15 and allow you to drive a rental car once you arrive in Japan.
-Do keep in mind that they drive on the left and you’re probably not going to recognize some of the road signs (although most are pretty intuitive).
+If you are planning on doing any driving make sure you stop by AAA and pick up an International Drivers License they only cost $15 and allow you to drive a rental car once you arrive in Japan.
+Do keep in mind that they drive on the left and you are probably not going to recognize some of the road signs (although most are pretty intuitive).

 Also before you arrive make sure you pick up a Japan Rail Pass They are worth their weight in gold and will save you a TON of money.
-They are shipped to you in the States so make sure you order it several weeks before your trip.
+They are mailed to your home of record so make sure you order it several weeks before your trip.

 If you do rent a car it would be very helpful to have an ETC Pass, this site has a great breakdown of the ETC Pass as well as driving in Japan.